 The shopkeeper looked as if this was news to him.
 Hester thought it a very absurd and unjust thing for the law to interfere with the kind of money in which people pay their neighbours.
-What objection in the world could there be to people using both gold and silver money to any amount that they chose to trouble themselves to fixed.
-Is this the reason?"
+What objection in the world could there be to people using both gold and silver money to any amount that they chose to trouble themselves to carry?